 Marshall Islands Stick Chart Lesson Plan and Project

-For your convenience, this post has Amazon affiliate links which help support the work I do for you on The Art Curator for Kids.
+For your convenience, this post has Amazon affiliate links which help support the work I do for you on Art Class Curator.

 1. Show children an example of a Marshall Islands stick chart without telling them any information about it.
 Use the following questions as a guide.
 You could also use the Artifact Analysis Worksheet from the National Archives and Records Administration as a place for them to document their observations (Click the link, and then click Artifacts).
 This would be a great group activity in a classroom.